-This is significant for me, because I find myself torn between two competing views of the universe.
-One is the scientific perspective, that claims the universe is knowable and rational.
-The other is one held by many Christians, and folks of other religions, that claim that what the universe so clearly tells us about itself is not actual reality.
+This is significant for me because I find myself torn between two competing views of the universe.
+One is the scientific perspective.
+One that claims the universe is knowable and rational.
+The other is one held by many Christians and folks of other religions.
+A claim that what science tells us about the universe is not actual reality.

 The Scope of the Universe

-While I read with great interest the descriptions of the tests used to determine the age of the universe, it is a bit much for me to be able to spit it back out in an easily understood form.
-Instead I would refer you to a wiki article that provides some background on this.
+I read with great interest the descriptions of the tests used to determine the universe’s age.
+But it is a bit much for me to be able to spit it back out in an easily understood form.
+Instead, I would refer you to a wiki article that provides some background on this.

 Why So Big and Old?

 I find 13.8 billion years to be an awfully long time.
 But to a creator who sits outside of time, it is meaningless.
-Never-the-less, I can’t help but wonder why he would take so long to produce intelligent life, if that was indeed his purpose in creation.
+Nevertheless, I can’t help but wonder why he would take so long to produce intelligent life.
+If that was indeed his purpose in creation.

 The Diversity of Life

-Where did life come come.
+Where did life come from?
 Did the creator produce an initial life form that took shape and diversified into the profusion of forms we see today?
 Did the creator produce life multiple times, once for each species that has lived on earth?
 Or did he create the laws that govern the universe in such a way that intelligent life was inevitable?